AlextheYounga/laravel-electron/README.md

 exec(`${php} -S localhost:8124 -t ${laravel}/public`);
 ```

+### Development Testing
+Note that the typical `yarn start` electron script will not work as expected unless you change one minor thing:
+- Change the `autoStartPHP` value to `false` in `desktop-config.json`.
+- Then run `php artisan serve --port 8124`
+- Then you can run `yarn start` and it will point to your dev server as expected.

+The reason here is that `yarn start` is not going to package your laravel app into Electron's assets, and it will be trying to auto start a PHP binary that doesn't exist within Electron's dev environment, to point to a Laravel application which also doesn't exist.
+By turning autoStartPHP to false, we are telling Electron not to worry about trying to start your own PHP version, just point to my dev server.

 ### Icons
 I included some icons I made with the `electron-icon-maker` package, included in `package.json`.
 This took me a very long time to figure out how to configure properly, so I'm keeping these in here to help guide you.
 I also remember spending at least a day or two just trying to size the images properly.